JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 since indexing has already been completed at this point, PhpStorm have access to all information, for example, functions and their return types.

-Receiving Incomplete type PhpStorm gets from it all the information that was placed there during the indexing stage, in the example above this is the name of the function and its arguments.
+Receiving Incomplete type PhpStorm gets from it all the information that was placed there during the indexing stage.
+In the example above this is the name of the function and its arguments.

 With this information, PhpStorm can access the index and get the information it needs.
 In the example above, this is the return type of the function.

-As a result, the obtained Complete type is returned and will be processed further.
+As a result, the resulting Complete type is returned and will be used by PhpStorm for auto-completion, checks, etc.

 ### Union Types

-Since PHP is a dynamically typed language, at the type inference stage PhpStorm can get a situation where the type is either one or the other.
+Since PHP is a dynamically typed language, at the type inference stage PhpStorm can get a situation where the type can be either one or the other.
 For example:

 ```php